Updated: Jul 15, 2022

 Coordinating with others refers to the ability to put together different complex activities, performed by different individuals, to achieve an outcome of a higher value which is more than the sum total of each activity individually.
 Organizational goals can be achieved only and only by combining the efforts of its members, hence, coordinating with others is an important skill that organizational members must possess.

 People management skills include leadership skills, communication skills, motivation skills and delegation skills.
-These skills are important for leaders to train, motivate and direct employees to improve organizational productivity, to maintain a smooth flow of activities and to boost employees’ performance.
+These skills are important for leaders to train, motivate and direct employees to improve organizational productivity, maintain a smooth flow of activities and boost employees’ performance.

 Creativity is considered to be the most important skill needed by the 21st-century workforce, a skill that alone can help an organization or an individual to survive and grow in any kind of crisis.
-Creativity means the ability to think out of the box, that is, identifying opportunity in every problem and providing a range of possibilities to effectively solve the problem.
+Creativity means the ability to think out of the box, that is, identifying opportunities in every problem and providing a range of possibilities to effectively solve the problem.

 Creativity and critical thinking skills go hand in hand.
 Critical thinking refers to the ability to think clearly, analyze business ideas and understand the logic and viability of every idea before its application.
 This skill set helps the leaders to know what they are aiming for and then arrive at the best possible solution, from the range of possibilities, in the given circumstances.

 Complex Problem Solving: